 Meta’s earnings release has a quick mention of ad prices:

-In the second quarter of 2022, ad impressions delivered across our Family of Apps increased by 15% year-over-year and the average price per ad decreased by 14% year-over-year.
+In the second quarter of 2022, ad Impressions are the number of times your ads were displayed to your target audience.
+Impressions aren't counted if it is detected they came from bots.
+More delivered across our Family of Apps increased by 15% year-over-year and the average price per ad decreased by 14% year-over-year.

 Advertisers worrying about consistently rising CPMs appear to potentially have some limited relief — at least at the overall level.
 However, it may be helpful to have some additional context.